FBI search warrant shows Trump under investigation for obstruction of justice

 In messages posted on his Truth Social platform, Trump wrote, "Not only will I not oppose the release of documents ...
 I am going a step further by ENCOURAGING the immediate release of those documents."

-Trump himself has been given at least some of the records the government was seeking to unseal, but he and his lawyers have declined, so far, to make them public.
+Trump himself was given at least some of the records the government was seeking to unseal, but he and his lawyers declined to make them public.

 In a statement Friday, Trump claimed that the documents seized by agents at his Florida club were "all declassified," and argued that he would have turned over the documents to the Justice Department if asked.